 The speaker, Kirsten Bennett, Ph.D. is a registered dietitian (RD) who specializes in counseling patients with food allergies.
 She presented data from research studies as well as from her clinical practice, and I’m sharing some of what she said with you.

 You may assume that any symptom due to eating a food is an allergy but there are many ways food can make us sick, including allergy, intolerance, toxic effects, and infection.

-Allergy– immune mediated, that is it involves the immune system with the production of antibodies after exposure to a food; celiac disease is due to food allergy.
+Allergy– is immune-mediated, meaning the immune system produces and releases antibodies after exposure to a food; celiac disease is due to food allergy.

 Intolerance– does not involve the immune system, no antibodies are produced; this occurs in lactose intolerance.